Contamination Bias in Linear Regressions: Applications

-Importantly, \Cref{fig:scatter} shows that the lack of contamination bias is not due to a lack of treatment effect heterogeneity across schools.
-There is considerable variation along the $y$-axis of each plot.
-Adjusting for estimation error, we find a standard deviation of $\tau_k(W_i)$ across the schools indexed by $W_i$ of 12.7 for the small class treatment and of 10.9 for the aide treatment.\footnote{We adjust for estimation error by subtracting the average squared standard error from the empirical variance of the treatment effect estimates and taking the square root.} Both standard deviations are an order of magnitude larger than the standard errors in \Cref{tab:contamination}.
-Thus, had the experimental design been such that the contamination weights strongly correlate with this variation, sizeable contamination bias could have resulted.
-In practice, the variation in school-specific propensity scores $p_k(W_i)$ appears to have been largely unrelated to school-specific treatment effects.\footnote{The own-treatment weights in \Cref{fig:scatter} are highly correlated with the respective treatment propensity score.
-For the small class size (teaching aide) treatment this correlation is 0.92 (0.73).}
+It is useful to decompose the contamination bias further into the standard deviation of the school-specific treatment effect $\tau_{\ell}(W_{i})$, standard deviation of the contamination weights, and their correlation, as discussed in \Cref{remark:bias_magnitude}. \Cref{fig:contamination_weights} in \Cref{apx:additional_fig} does this graphically, plotting estimates of the school-specific treatment effects $\tau_\ell(W_i)$ against the contamination weights $\lambda_{k\ell}(W_i)$ for $\ell\neq k$.
+As can be seen from \Cref{fig:contamination_weights}, the variability of school-specific treatment effects is substantial: Adjusting for estimation error, we estimate the standard deviation of $\tau_k(W_i)$ to be 11.0 for the small class treatment and of 9.1 for the aide treatment.\footnote{We adjust for estimation error by subtracting the average squared standard error from the empirical variance of the treatment effect estimates and taking the square root.} Both standard deviations are an order of magnitude larger than the standard errors in \Cref{tab:contamination}.
+On the other hand, the standard deviations for the contamination weights for the small class and aide treatment are only moderate: $0.14$ and $0.11$, respectively.
+Moreover, the correlation between the conditional treatment effects and the contamination weights is weak: $0.10$ for the small class effect estimate and $-0.13$ for the aide effect estimate.
+The moderate variation in the contamination weights coupled with weak correlation between the weights and the treatment effects explains why the contamination bias is small, even though the treatment effects vary substantially across schools.